-Spokane Velocity FC Looks to Bolster Cup Standings in Match with Fuego FC
+Spokane Velocity FC Looks to Bolster Cup Standings in Match With Fuego FC

 • Discuss this story on the United Soccer League One message board...

-- Match Preview: Forward Madison FC vs Lexington SC - Forward Madison FC

-- Forward Madison Reschedules Match against Central Valley Fuego FC for July 24th - Forward Madison FC

-- Chattanooga Bested by Charlotte in Back-and-Forth Affair - Chattanooga Red Wolves SC
+- Chattanooga Reignite Rivalry in Round 6 against Knoxville - Chattanooga Red Wolves SC

-- Jacks Shut out Chattanooga Red Wolves, 0-2, on the Road - Charlotte Independence

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.